AManOfFortune/MonsterTradingCardGame/README.md

 5. Now you should be able to start the database by running the "start_db.cmd" file
 6. After successfully starting the database, you can import all tables by running the "import_db.cmd" file while the database is running.

-### Client
+### Client & Unique feature

 To test the server, a simple javascript client exists in the "/client" folder.
-Host the index.html file and use the buttons to send the different available requests.
-Open the console to see the what the server returns.
+The running server itself is capable of serving you these files, which is this project's unique feature.
+If you open your browser and type the correct url (e.g. "http://localhost:10001"), the server should return the client files.
+Test the different functions by clicking on the buttons.
+Keep in mind this client is temporary and therefore not very user friendly.
+Open the console to see a cleaner output of what the server returns.
 The server itself should also log expressive output.

+**If this does not work and the server returns "Requested resource not found":** _It is probably a problem with the server not finding the "/client" folder on your machine.
+Go to the "Router.cs" file, there go to the "FileRoute()" function and change the "path" variable to a string with the absolute path to the "/client" folder._

 ## How it works